Before you start making offers on houses, you will want to be pre-approved for a mortgage.

-To get preapproved, the lender will perform a hard inquiry, which does appear on your report and affects your score.
+The lender will perform a hard inquiry to get preapproved, which does appear on your report and affects your score.
 They will also verify your income using w2’s tax returns and paystubs.
-They will also verify you have the assets for the down payment with a copy of a recent bank statement.
+They will also verify you have the down payment assets with a copy of a recent bank statement.
 The lender uses your debt-to-income ratio to calculate the loan amount you will be approved for.

 Hard Credit Pull

 - Pull your credit history and scores from all three major credit bureaus.

 - It does count as a hard inquiry and will appear on your credit report for two years.

 - Having too many credit inquiries can negatively affect your credit score.

 - Tax returns and W2’s from the last two years

 - Last 30 days worth of paycheck stubs